aff3ct/aff3ct/doc/sphinx/source/compilation/compilation.rst

           compiler, if ``CMAKE_BUILD_TYPE`` is set to ``Release``, the code will be compiled with the ``-O3`` flag.

-.. important:: We have noticed numerical stability issues when compiling with
-          ``-Ofast`` flag.
-So the ``-O3`` flag is recommend to compile with the best optimizations.

-.. note:: If you need to develop in AFF3CT it is recommended to compile
+.. note:: If you need to develop in |AFF3CT| it is recommended to compile
           in the ``Debug`` mode (or eventually ``RelWithDebInfo`` mode) during the development process to add the debug symbols in the binary files.
           It will certainly ease the debug process but be careful, the execution